 Holiday entertaining has a way of bringing people together around shared rituals.
 There are fireworks in the sky, long outdoor tables, and menus that feel both festive and effortless.
 For the Fourth of July, few ingredients capture that sense of celebration quite like caviar.
 Briny, elegant, and unexpectedly versatile, it brings a refined contrast to the bold, smoky flavors of summer gatherings.

-Hosting with cavvy for the Fourth of July doesn’t have to feel complicated or overly formal.
+Hosting with caviar for the Fourth of July doesn’t have to feel complicated or overly formal.
 With a little planning, thoughtful packing, and a few patriotic-inspired presentations, it becomes an accessible way to elevate your celebration, whether you’re traveling to a lakeside cabin, hosting a backyard gathering, or contributing to a shared holiday table.

 Traveling with Caviar